 The Weill Cornell Institute of Geriatric Psychiatry was established in October 1994.
-Its mission has been to conduct ground breaking research aimed to reduce the burden of late- and mid-life mood disorders, train future research and clinical leaders in Geriatric Psychiatry, and provide high quality specialized care to older and middle-aged adults.
+Its mission has been to conduct ground breaking research in late-life psychiatric disorders, train future research and clinical leaders in Geriatric Psychiatry, and provide high quality specialized care to older adults.

 Training and Career Development

-Research Training: The Institute offers an NRSA postdoctoral to physicians or post-graduate scientists interested in late life depression and/or cognitive impairment.
-Directed by G. Alexopoulos, M.D. the Research Fellowship has been supported for 26 years by a T32 NIMH grant, competitively renewed 6 times.
+Research Training: The Institute offers an NRSA postdoctoral fellowship to physicians or post-graduate scientists interested in late life depression and/or cognitive impairment.
+Directed by G. Alexopoulos, M.D. the Research Fellowship has been supported for 27 years by a T32 NIMH grant, competitively renewed 6 times.
 The Fellowship provides research in translational research with studies ranging from structural and functional neuroimaging, clinical pharmacology, treatment efficacy and effectiveness research.
 Most of its research trainees have been interested in neurobiological abnormalities preventing response of depression to antidepressants or in developing and testing novel treatments for late-life depression.
-For more information please visit Research Training and Career Development.
+For more information please visit T32 Research Fellowship in Geriatric Mood Disorders.

 - NewYork-Presbyterian/Westchester Division (21 Bloomingdale Rd, White Plains, NY): The geriatric clinical service consists of a 22 bed acute Inpatient Unit, the Psychiatry Outpatient Practice for Older Adults (914-997-5970), and a Nursing Home Consultation Program.